Writing for the IGC blog

-The International Growth Centre’s blog Ideas for Growth promotes frontier research on economic growth policies in developing countries.
-Ideas for Growth is an online platform for leading academics to present and apply their research to the policymaking and political world.
+The International Growth Centre’s blog promotes frontier research on economic growth policies in developing countries.
+The IGC blog is an online platform for leading academics to present and apply their research to the policymaking and political world.

-In writing for the IGC Ideas for Growth blog, we encourage our authors to be forthright in presenting new research and proposing new policy ideas.
+In writing for the IGC blog, we encourage our authors to be forthright in presenting new research and proposing new policy ideas.

-The Ideas for Growth blog is read by politicians, academics, policymakers, journalists, opinion formers, business leaders, students, campaigners and the general interest reader.
+The IGC blog is read by politicians, academics, policymakers, journalists, opinion formers, business leaders, students, campaigners and the general interest reader.